-As a tourist in Barbados, you’ll find plenty of things to do, activities to experience, and beautiful sights to see during your time on the island.
+As a tourist in Barbados, you’ll find plenty of attractions, things to do, activities to experience, and beautiful sights to see during your time on the island.

 Although it is a small island, you’ll be pleasantly surprised at some things you can learn and discover about Barbados.

-The natural wonders of Barbados are definite ‘must do’ tourist attractions during your stay on the island.
+The natural wonders of Barbados are a ‘must-do’ tourist attraction during your stay on the island.
 For nature lovers, you may wish to visit one of Barbados’ limestone caves.
 There’s the underground Harrison’s Cave in central St. Thomas or the Animal Flower Cave up north in St. Lucy.

-Take your pick from Hunte’s Garden, Andromeda Botanical Gardens, the Flower Forest and Orchid World, just to name a few.
+Take your pick from Hunte’s Garden, Andromeda Botanical Gardens, the Flower Forest, and Orchid World, to name a few.

 Learn about the Heritage of Barbados

-If you’re a history buff, then you’ll find no better place than Barbados to take a step back in time.
-The island is rich in history, and you’re sure to find out some new and exciting facts about this little gem of the Caribbean.
+If you’re a history buff, you’ll find no better place than Barbados to take a step back.
+The island is rich in history, and you’ll undoubtedly discover some new and exciting facts about this little gem of the Caribbean.

 The Barbados Museum and Historical Society in St. Michael is the right place to start.
-It is located in the Garrison Historic Area, a UNESCO World Heritage Site, which contains the Garrison Savannah horse racing track, alongside many of the island’s historic buildings.
-Close by is the George Washington House which has been renovated to its former glory and is the only residence where George Washington resided, outside of the USA.
+It is located in the Garrison Historic Area, a UNESCO World Heritage Site, which contains the Garrison Savannah horse racing track alongside many of the island’s historic buildings.
+Close by is the George Washington House, which has been renovated to its former glory and is the only residence where George Washington resided outside of the USA.

 There are also many churches island-wide.
 Many of these are Anglican, due to Barbados’ strong ties to the UK, and date back to the 1600s when English settlers first arrived on the island.

 Barbados has one of the oldest parliaments in the Commonwealth, so the government buildings are also well worth a look around.

-Tip: For a more in-depth look at the development of democracy in Barbados and the role the island’s most notable people have played in this growth, you may also like to visit the Barbados Museum of Parliament and National Heroes Gallery.
+Tip: For a more in-depth look at the development of democracy in Barbados and the role the island’s most notable people have played in this growth, you may also visit the Barbados Museum of Parliament and National Heroes Gallery.